Dingwen1125/anible/README.md

 # Anible Desktop Pet

-A tiny native macOS desktop pet prototype built with Swift and AppKit.
+A native macOS desktop pet prototype built with Swift and AppKit.

-The first version creates a transparent floating pet window that:

-- stays above normal desktop windows
-- walks along the bottom of the visible screen
-- randomly sits, sleeps, or gets excited
-- can be clicked for a reaction
-- can be dragged around
+Anible shows a small floating pet on the main desktop.
+The pet can idle, walk a short distance, jump onto nearby window title areas, fall back to the Dock area, sleep, and react when dragged.

 ## Run